 At the end of the game you fight the last boss as the captured cheerleader looks on, and boy what a touch to have her cheer you each time you hit the monster.

 Here’s an interesting detail: you would think the haunted skull which according to the story caused all the bad stuff to happen would be the final boss, but it’s just another slightly more powerful enemy you run into midway through the game, blocking a key weapon.
-It reminds me of the C64 ThunderCats game where Mumm-Ra, the archvillian of the series, only shows up as a kind of random mid-boss halfway through one of the levels (which I still think was a mix-up from the programmers).
-It’s weird but it also has an interesting effect of “oh alright I guess I beat the game then.. wait there’s more?”
-Without in-game cutscenes or text to explain, you’re left with the same uncertainty that the character is would be feeling.
+It reminds me of the C64 ThunderCats game where Mumm-Ra, the archvillian of the series, only shows up as a kind of random mid-boss halfway through one of the levels for some reason.
+It’s a weird but interesting effect.

 Alternatively, also in that interview was the idea for the ‘damsel in distress’ to have been the school principal instead.
 Imagine the story behind the motivation for saving her: Spike, the outsider punk kid, having lived his whole life being avoided by everyone, meets this principal who sees something in him and for the first time ever treats him like a human being.
 A bunch of monsters take over the school, capture the principal because of the evils perpetrated by the school’s original principal, whatever.
 Everybody flees except Spike.
 “She’s the only person who wanted to give me a chance, who really, actually, cared about me.”
 He grabs a baseball bat as the other students run for their lives.
 “This could be the doorway to Hell for all I care, I’m going in.”
 Have you ever seen a relationship like that in a videogame before?